DanOlner/archived-jekyll-site-danolner.github.io/_posts/2015-07-03-routeFactor.md

 <img src="http://danolner.github.io/figs/routeFactor/unnamed-chunk-11-1.png" title="center" alt="center" style="display: block; margin: auto;" />

 So - how does circuity change for the size of journey taken?
-To find out, let's make a function that will stick a range of distances into [bins of equal sizes](http://stackoverflow.com/questions/6104836/splitting-a-continuous-variable-into-equal-sized-groups), so we can easily show the different that the number of bins makes.
+To find out, let's make a function that will stick a range of distances into [bins of equal sizes](http://stackoverflow.com/questions/6104836/splitting-a-continuous-variable-into-equal-sized-groups), so we can easily show the difference that the number of bins makes.
 "Cut2" does the binning, providing an index we can use.